MakeSchool-Tutorials/Node-Rotten-Potatoes/P12-Deleting-Comments/content.md

 Congrats!
 You got Rotten Potatoes all set up!
 The following chapter has some extra challenges if you're looking to improve RP even more.

+> [action]
+>
+> Reflect on what you've learned so far.
+How does it relate to the content in the rest of the course?
+What will you take with you?

 # Feedback and Review - 2 minutes

 **We promise this won't take longer than 2 minutes!**